Writing

 Writing Examples

-The following example opens the connection, enables the controller without waiting for result and tries to set a target temperature, outputting result to the terminal.
+The following example opens a connection, enables the controller without waiting for the result and tries to set a target temperature, outputting the result to the terminal.

 import asyncio